-Forced marriage is often the inappropriate family response to the non-acceptance of a child's homosexuality.
-Dawson Cornwell has represented a number of victims who have been forced to marry as a means for the family to conceal the fact of their child’s homosexuality from the wider community.
+Forced marriage is often the inappropriate family response to the non-acceptance of an adult or child’s homosexuality.
+Dawson Cornwell has represented a number of victims who have been forced to marry as a means for the family to conceal the fact of their family member’s homosexuality from the wider community.
 These cases require particularly sensitive handling especially where the victim is abroad and in a country where homosexuality may be treated as a crime.

 Forced marriage is a violation of internationally recognised human rights standards and cannot be justified on religious or cultural grounds.
 No major world faith condones such marriages.
 Freely given consent is a prerequisite for Christian, Jewish, Hindu, Muslim and Sikh marriages.

 In cases of potential forced marriage, victims may need swift action taking on their behalf to stop the marriage taking place.
-If the victim is under 18 he or she can be made a ward of court so that a marriage cannot go ahead without the court’s permission.
+If the victim is under 18 this will be deemed a child marriage, which is illegal, and the court can intervene to stop the marriage.
+In cases where there is a risk of the children being taken abroad he or she can be made a ward of court so that a marriage cannot go ahead.
 If the victim is over 18, non-molestation injunctions may need to be obtained against those applying the pressure.
 However, as these cases involve complex family issues and complex issues of international law they need to be handled with great sensitivity and expertise.